tinjet11/BrickBreaker-Java-Coursework/README.md

 - all methods and fields moved from `Main.java`

 ### Ball.java
-- Make this class follows the Singleton pattern, ensuring that only one instance of InitGameComponent exists.
+- Make this class follows the Singleton pattern, ensuring that only one instance of Ball exists.
 - encapsulate all the variable into private
 - provide getter and setter method

 ### Paddle.java
-- Make this class follows the Singleton pattern, ensuring that only one instance of InitGameComponent exists.
+- Make this class follows the Singleton pattern, ensuring that only one instance of Paddle exists.
 - put the function of moving paddle in this class
 - encapsulate all the variable into private
 - provide getter and setter method